-How clean drinking water gets to your faucet is a testament to one of the most complex engineering marvels of the modern age.
-Customers of the Moulton Niguel Water District receive all of their drinking water from one of two sources, hundreds of miles from where it is delivered to you at your house or business: either from the Rocky Mountains or from the Sierra Nevada Mountains.
-Both systems required the sophisticated engineering of aqueducts, reservoirs, pump stations, and treatment plants to ensure water is available on demand through mountains and across deserts.
+Moulton Niguel customers receive all of their drinking water from one of two sources, hundreds of miles from where it is delivered to you at your house or business: either from the Rocky Mountains or from the Sierra Nevada Mountains.
+Both systems required the sophisticated engineering of aqueducts, reservoirs, pump stations, and treatment plants to ensure water is available on-demand through mountains and across deserts.

 Overall, tens of billions of dollars have been invested to create and maintain this intricate system of infrastructure to supply reliable clean water.
 So the next time you reach for a glass of water or irrigate your landscape, take time to reflect on the modern marvel providing that precious resource on demand.
-Our customers have done an outstanding job being more efficient as the drought continues and we encourage your continued vigilance in reducing water waste.
-Remember, it’s not about using less, it’s about wasting less!
+Our customers have done an outstanding job by using water wisely and we encourage your continued vigilance in reducing water waste.